rwhogg/validate-it/docs/javascript.validator.md

 ### JSValidator.validate(text)

-Validates JavaScript files according to the latest standard (ES 9 proposal as of this writing)
+Validates JavaScript files according to the ES 9 proposal (the latest version as of this writing)

 **Parameters**